harithakusampudi/progress_bars/README.md

 ## Progress Bars

-Multiple progress bars which can be controlled easily
+Multiple progress bars in which each can be controlled easily

 Live version deployed at [https://harithakusampudi-progressbars.netlify.app](http://localhost:3000) to view it in the browser.